eonil/CocoaPlusPlus/DESIGN PRINCIPALS.md

--	All wrapper classes are just thin wrappers around pointers to Objective-C object pointers.
+-	All wrapper classes are just thin wrappers around Objective-C object pointers.
 	Conceptually, a class is something like this;

 		typedef		NSView*		View;